-- Store cassettes in their cases or in Volvo's special cassette compartment, available as a genuine Volvo accessory. - Do not touch the tape surface with your fingers. - Tapes should not be exposed to direct sunlight or extreme temperatures. - Keep tapes away from oil, grease and other contaminants. - For optimal tape deck performance Volvo does not recommend the use of C-120 tapes. - Take up slack using a pen or a pencil before inserting cassette in cassette slot.
+- Store cassettes in their cases. - Do not touch the tape surface with your fingers. - Tapes should not be exposed to direct sunlight or extreme temperatures. - Keep tapes away from oil, grease and other contaminants. - For optimal tape deck performance Volvo does not recommend the use of C-120 tapes. - Take up slack using a pen or a pencil before inserting cassette in cassette slot.